roman-milk/roman-milk.github.io/cvsn.md

  "Hard as a rock, Beth.
 God, I'd love to feel your mouth on me."

  Chris took that as an invitation, sucking me deeply.
-Report_Story #3